Elderberry Hardwood Cuttings

 - Pro’s and con’s:

-Even with an average survival rate you will end up with empty spots in a row or a planting area.
+Even with an average survival rate you will end up with a few empty spots in a row or a planting area.
 Cuttings will never subjected to stress of transplanting.
 Growth rate will be behind indoor starting methods (but will even out long before berry time.)
 Least amount of effort and time for results that you will get.

 4) Elderberry Hardwood Cutting in Sand.